wildminder/ComfyUI-DyPE/README.md

 <p align="center">══════════════════════════════════</p>

 ## ⚠️ Known Issues and Limitations
-*   **FLUX Only:** This implementation is highly specific to the architecture of the FLUX model and will not work on standard U-Net models (like SD 1.5/SDXL) or other Diffusion Transformers.
+*   **Supported Models:** This implementation is optimized for **FLUX-based** architectures and **Qwen-Image** models.
+It will not work on standard U-Net models (like SD 1.5/SDXL) or other Diffusion Transformers.
+For Qwen-Image models, the node automatically detects model structure and applies architecture-specific optimizations (see `IMPROVEMENTS.md` for details).
 *   **Parameter Tuning:** The optimal `dype_exponent` can vary based on your target resolution.
 Experimentation is key to finding the best setting for your use case.
 The default of `2.0` is optimized for 4K.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>